yetanotherchris/yetanotherchris.dev/_drafts/wacky-diets.md

 - nutrition

 ---
-Over the past three or four years I've done a number of different diets: this is my experience with all of them:
+Over the past three or four years I've tried a number of different diets, mostly to aid my running: this is my experience with all of them:

 #### Five-two diet